computablelabs/compspec/TopLevelSpec.md

 used to pay for queries executed by a `Backend`.
 The `NetworkToken` is implemented by a `StandardToken` (ERC20) for now.

+The `NetworkToken` is denominated in units of "network wei".
+As with Ethereum, a network wei is 1/10^18 of a single `NetworkToken`.
+Using units this small makes arithmetic much easier to handle and reduces problem with "token dust" (since solidity lacks floating point, it's easy for rounding errors to build up and propagate).

 ### Market [v0.2]

 The `Market` is the central contract that governs the behavior of a data